Java Tutorial: Basic Operators Examples

 Java Add and Assignment Operator "+="

-The operand on its left increase or add by the value on its right then save the result on the operand.
-It uses two characters or symbols "+=".
+The operand on its left increases or adds by the value on its right, then saves the result in the operand.
+It uses two characters or symbols, "+=".

 int b = 5;